csiAI/HR-Analytics-InnovExon/README.md

 - Employee Satisfaction: Monitoring satisfaction trends to identify potential retention risks.
 - An interactive Power BI dashboard can be found here.
 (Update with link if applicable)

-Dataset Overview & Initial Checks
+# Data Structure & Initial Checks
 The InnovExon dataset incorporates employee records across several dimensions:

 Time Period: Data spans from 2012 to 2022.